 Let’s keep ITMO a healthy and safe place!

-In 2021, the online format remains relevant for short-term educational activities such as summer/winter schools and ITMO’s admissions campaign.
+In 2021, ITMO’s short-term educational activities such as summer/winter schools and admission campaigns will be held online or offline depending upon feasibility and the COVID-19 situation.
 Prospective students can apply for Bachelor’s and Master’s programs and submit their documents remotely via ITMO University’s Admission Campaign website.
 For more information, please see our step-by-step application guides.